RobinLinus/coins-legacy/bitcoin-lite-network.md

 - Ask the other node for a *spending SPV proof* for that output path.
 - Any malicious node disproves itself or aborts the protocol.

-The drawback here is that we require a *spending SPV proof* to prove a chunk's incorrectness.
+The only drawback here is that we require a *spending SPV proof* to prove a chunk's incorrectness.
 In theory, there could be a few servers that provide all spending proofs.
 The overhead to run a server for spending proofs is much less than serving the blockchain.
 Spending proofs are basically pointers into the correct block.
 And they are requested rarely because only in case of an attack.
 Their sheer existence makes an attack infeasible.